polybeta2/BA-Cheeto/README.md

 ## 📝 Usage
 1. Launch the game
 2. Use your preferred injector and inject the DLL
-3. Press F2 to toggle the in-game GUI
+3. Press CTRL+T to toggle the in-game GUI

 ## ✨ Features
 - No Skill Cost